Phoenix Motorcycle Accident Lawyer

 For instance, the window to file is shortened to just a year if you are going to file against the government.
 There also needs to be a notice of a potential claim sent within 180 days.
 On the other hand, if the injured party was a minor under 18 years of age, in many cases, the two-year limitation clock won’t start until they reach 18.

-Whatever the situation, though, it’s important to contact a lawyer as soon as you can after your accident, as there is a lot to be done before filing a claim.
+Whatever the situation, though, it’s important to contact experienced motorcycle accident lawyers in Phoenix as soon as you can after your accident, as there is a lot to be done before filing a claim.

-What Could Be Evidence in a Motorcycle Injury Claim?
+What Could Be Evidence in a Phoenix Motorcycle Injury Claim?

-To make your case, a lawyer will have to rely on a variety of different forms of evidence.
+To make your case, an Arizona motorcycle accident lawyer will have to rely on a variety of different forms of evidence.
 They will need evidence related to the accident, any injuries that were suffered, property damage, psychological effects, and financial costs.
 Some of the evidence they may rely upon includes:

 • Photo and Video – If there is any video of the accident that occurs, that would potentially be valuable if any exists.
 If not, though, pictures and videos of the scene of the accident may be used to help recreate what occurred.